yandextaxitech/binaryprefs/README.md

 For usage you just need to implement this interface with methods on your data-model.

-Note about `deepCopy` method: you should implement full object hierarchy copying for fast immutable in-memory data fetching.
+Note about `deepClone` method: you should implement full object hierarchy clone for fast immutable in-memory data fetching.

 Sample for explanation: [TestUser.java](https://github.com/iamironz/binaryprefs/blob/master/library/src/test/java/com/ironz/binaryprefs/impl/TestUser.java#L68-L121)